-This is an eye infection caused by a microorganism called Chlamydia trachomatis, which is usually responsible for a well known chlamydia infection in the genitals.
-This is an unusual type of form of conjunctivitis (called chlamydial conjunctivitis), but you risk on getting it if you’re not careful.
+This is an eye infection caused by a microorganism called Chlamydia trachomatis, which is usually responsible for well-known chlamydia infection in the genitals.
+This is an unusual type of form of conjunctivitis (called chlamydial conjunctivitis), but you risk getting it if you’re not careful.

-Chlamydia in the eye symptoms are the same as for other bacterial conjunctivitis.
-It is characterized by red eye, discharge and sometimes swollen eyelids.
+Chlamydia in the eye symptoms is the same as for another bacterial conjunctivitis.
+It is characterized by red eye, discharge, and sometimes swollen eyelids.
 Conjunctiva and cornea may also be affected by this form of eye infection.

 Other common symptoms include: